Tualua/playkey/templates/SR-IOV/README.md

 WARNING!

-When using SR-IOV with GameServer - swith to **static IPs** for VMs!
+When using SR-IOV with GameServer - switch to **static IPs** for VMs!